 One of the biggest myths in this country, when it comes to development at the youth level for sports, is that weightlifting is bad for children.
-Many believe Olympic Lifting or strength training in general causes injury or stunts growth but there is no evidence or science to support any of these claims.
+Many believe Olympic Lifting or strength training, in general, causes injury or stunts growth but there is no evidence or science to support any of these claims.

 Just imagine if we had this same mentality with Baseball, our American pastime.
 Just imagine if we believed that it is dangerous for children or even young adults to participate in baseball.
 This would make more sense than saying Olympic Lifting is more dangerous, just read my latest article on how baseball is more dangerous than Olympic Lifting but just imagine if we put baseball in the same perspective as weightlifting in this culture.
 You wouldn't see Americans playing this game anymore because the rest of the world would put us in our place just like with Olympic Lifting.

-In this article, you will learn the the science behind the safety and benefits of Olympic Lifting for children.
-You will learn that this picture of the baby holding this mans barbell isn’t ridiculous but actually makes a great point.
+In this article, you will learn the science behind the safety and benefits of Olympic Lifting for children.
+You will learn that this picture of the baby holding this man's barbell isn't ridiculous but actually makes a great point.
 Last you will also get to see children in action training with the Olympic Lifts from all over the world.

 Is Olympic Lifting Safe for Children?

 The reason I told this story in response to the question above is because of course Olympic Lifting is safe for kids.
-Those who believe Olympic Lifting is unsafe for children are those who are the ones who do not want to hurt their kids feelings.
-They are the ones who do not want to push them to hard.
+Those who believe Olympic Lifting is unsafe for children are those who are the ones who do not want to hurt their kid's feelings.
+They are the ones who do not want to push them too hard.
 This question above has more to do with their perspective of developing the young than this style of resistance training.

 Studies Prove Olympic Lifting is Safe for Children

-It is suggested by some of the leading sports science authorities, such as the National Strength and Conditioning Association (NSCA), Australian Strength and Conditioning Association (ASCA), United Kingdom Strength and Conditioning Association (UKSCA), and the British Association of Sport and Exercise Sciences (BASES), Canadian Society for Exercise Physiology (CSEP), International Federation of Sports Medicine (FIMS), International Olympic Committee (IOC), South African Sports Medicine Association (SASMA), American Academy of Pediatrics (AAP), American College of Sports Medicine (ACSM), American Orthopedic Society for Sports Medicine (AOSSM), National Association for Sports and Physical Education (NASPE), that in the presence of suitably qualified personnel, resistance training in general is a safe and effective practice for young athletes to participate (9,10,11,12,13,14,15,16,17,18,19,20,21,22).
+It is suggested by some of the leading sports science authorities, such as the National Strength and Conditioning Association (NSCA), Australian Strength and Conditioning Association (ASCA), United Kingdom Strength and Conditioning Association (UKSCA), and the British Association of Sport and Exercise Sciences (BASES), Canadian Society for Exercise Physiology (CSEP), International Federation of Sports Medicine (FIMS), International Olympic Committee (IOC), South African Sports Medicine Association (SASMA), American Academy of Pediatrics (AAP), American College of Sports Medicine (ACSM), American Orthopedic Society for Sports Medicine (AOSSM), National Association for Sports and Physical Education (NASPE), that in the presence of suitably qualified personnel, resistance training, in general, is a safe and effective practice for young athletes to participate (9,10,11,12,13,14,15,16,17,18,19,20,21,22).

 This is a sample of results from these studies to make the point very clear that Olympic Lifting for children is completely safe.